What is the right potty training age? The answer depends on you, your goals, and the characteristics of your child. Here I cover

 However, there is nothing sacred about this potty training age-range.
 The recommendation that you start after 18 months is based on the idea that children should show signs of “toilet readiness” before you ask them to use the potty.
 A variety of diagnostic signs have been proposed.
 Many of these signs require pretty advanced developmental skills--hence their association with an older potty training age.

 Proposed signs include developmental milestones--like walking, the ability to follow verbal commands, and the ability to stay dry for two hours at a time.
 They also include new attitudes, like “your child says he wants to do things for himself,” and “your child tells you he wants to wear grow-up underwear.”
-For a detailed list, see my page on

 Waiting until your child is ready sounds reasonable.
 Who would want to train a child who isn’t ready?
 The trouble lies with definitions of readiness.